mistakia/nano-community/docs/getting-started-users/storing/basics.md

 tags: nano, wallet, crypto, custody, cold, seed, address, security
 ---

+# Storing

+It's important to understand the difference between self-custody and custodial as it has major implications for yourself and the network.

+## Self-custody vs Custodial

+You can store and control Nano directly (self-custody) or you can give it to another entity (custodian) to control it for you.

+The decision is mostly one of responsibility and control with implications for the security and value of the network.

+With self-custody, you have full control and with it comes full responsibility.
+Whereas with custodial services, you have limited control and limited responsibility.

+#### Custodial Implications

+- **trust:** that your funds are secured, insured, available, not given away
+- **risk:** higher risk exposure and attack surface
+- **privacy / kyc:** in some cases, you may relinquish control over your identity, transaction history, etc
+- **security of funds:** custodians are prime targets for theft
+- **accessibility:** custodial services may experience downtime
+- **network security / control:** lose control over your nano voting weight and how its delegated
+- **network value:** leaving funds on an exchange may contribute to centralization which lowers the value of the network.
+Additionally, it provides liquidity for shorting.

+<small>_Note: over time, adoption of approaches like <a href="https://nanojson.medium.com/how-to-use-nano-multisig-33c8865ef8b1" target="_blank">multi-signature</a> can allow for a blend between self-custody and custodial control over a nano account_</small>

-## Overview
+## Self-custody

-Absolute security does not exist.
-There are only degrees of security, and those degrees come at a cost (in time, accessibility, convenience, etc).
+Determining the right self-custody approach depends on how you intend to use it.
 Thus, no single approach to storing Nano will be ideal for all scenarios.

 First, it is important to understand a few concepts

 ### What is an account?